michaverhagen/semi-website/knowledge-base/wiki-weaviate/learn/features/index.md

 Placeholder Your own version of the Weaviate Playground
 </section>
 <section>
-Placeholder Custom branding to your look and feel
+Placeholder for the text Custom branding to your look and feel
 </section>
 </article>